 Even though I’m in Tanzania all the time, there’s always more to learn and explore!
-While southern Tanzania and Thanda Island are off the beaten path for most travelers, these regions really embody the EJ spirit of exploration and genuine wilderness experiences.
+While southern Tanzania and Thanda Island are off the beaten path for most travelers, these regions perfectly embody the EJ spirit of exploration and genuine wilderness experiences.

 Selous Game Reserve

-A few of my travel companions and I got especially close to a number of hippos when we spent a night fly-camping, which was a real highlight of the trip for me.
-(For those who don’t know, fly-camping typically involves walking a few hours away from camp with your guide to spend the night in a remote area under very basic camping conditions.
-Basic still includes a 3-course meal and cute little bar set up by the camp fire!)
+A few of my travel companions and I got especially close to a number of hippos when we spent a night fly camping, which was a real highlight of the trip for me.
+(For those who don’t know, fly camping typically involves walking a few hours away from camp with your guide to spend the night in a remote area under very basic camping conditions.
+Basic still includes a 3-course meal and cute little bar set up by the campfire!)

-I personally loved the adventurous, off-beat experience, but it’s not for the faint of heart either.
-If you’re very leery of bugs, or being so near big animals like hippo, you might be too stressed to enjoy the magic of sleeping under the stars in real wilderness, which is the whole point!
+I personally loved the adventurous, offbeat experience of fly camping, but it’s not for the faint of heart.
+If you’re leery of bugs or of being in close proximity to big animals like hippo, you might be too stressed to enjoy the magic of sleeping under the stars in real wilderness, which is the whole point!